Dattatreyy/Locky-and-REvIL/README.md

 SOME BREAKPOINTS TO CHECK OUT FOR GENERIC UNPACKING

-CreateProcessInternalW  : Break on new Process created
+CreateProcessInternalW  : BreakPoint if there is any new Process created

-VirtualProtect : Break on memory protection changed
+VirtualProtect : BreakPoint incase malware is trying to override the protected section (PE Section)

 ResumeThread : Break on thread resumed (possible injection)

 VirtualAlloc : On return EAX has address of newly allocated memory segment.
 Follow in Dump to see if a PE is written to it.

 HASH : bf7114f025fff7dbc6b7aff8e4edb0dd8a7b53c3766429a3c5f10142609968f9

+BP on the end of the VirtualAlloc.
+Because newly allocated Virtual Memory Address is returned in EAX.
+So everytime VitualAlloc will hit (ret) we have to look EAX which will have newly allocated memory address in it.

 ![1](https://user-images.githubusercontent.com/107531426/205948045-d7ac7166-8a5b-4831-9161-582d133cd7a1.PNG)